Check out some of Esquimalt's sustainability initiatives.

 Please click here to download the 2010 CEEI Report.

-In December 2009, Council established a Community Gardens Task Force to look at opportunities for a community garden in the municipality.
-Anderson Park, located on Colville Road across from Esquimalt High School, was chosen as the first site.
+Anderson Park, located on Colville Road across from Esquimalt High School, was chosen as the first community garden in Esquimalt.
 The garden is managed by the Esquimalt Community Gardens Society.
 More

 Electric Vehicle Charging Station